Euryoryzomys russatus: Ecology

 Euryoryzomys russatus is a nocturnal, terrestrial rodent that moves primarily over leaf litter found on the forest floor.
 A seasonal microhabitat selection study found variation in microhabitat choice in warm-wet and cool-dry seasons.
-Euryoryzomys russatus was shown to have greater abundance in areas with woody debris, low leaf litter height, and high arthropod biomass during the warm-wet season and during the cool-dry season the greatest abundance was seen in areas with high leaf litter humidity.
+E. russatus was shown to have greater abundance in areas with woody debris, low leaf litter height, and high arthropod biomass during the warm-wet season and during the cool-dry season the greatest abundance was seen in areas with high leaf litter humidity.
 It is an opportunistic eater, consuming seeds, fruit, and insects when possible.
 A study of seed predation in the Brazilian Atlantic forest found E. russatus to be an efficient seed predator, eating a majority of seeds offered (with an exception to those with a mass greater than that of the observed individuals).

 A study of the population dynamics of a population of E. russatus on Santa Catarina Island in southern Brazil showed them to have nearly equal sex ratios.
 Populations of E. russatus have been shown to have a monogamous mating system.
 Females show reproductive activity throughout the year, and correlate with availability of food resources.
 The nests of E. russatus are cup-shaped, and built with fibers from bamboo and other grasses from the family Poaceae.
 Offspring are born altricial, lacking hair, and with eyes and ears closed.
 A study tracking individuals of E. russatus calculated the average number of offspring per pregnancy (from survey of pregnant females and nestlings) to be 3.6, with three to six nestlings being typical.